The Car Connection Kia K5 Overview

 Inside, the K5 adopts a horizontal design theme more like the pricey Stinger and K900 sedans.
 Trimmed out in GT-Line with textured dash panels and an available red interior, the K5 shines in the expensive models with open-pore woodgrain and metallic speaker grilles.
 An 8.0-inch touchscreen sits in base editions, while Kia sells an upgraded 10.3-inch screen with navigation as well as a 12.3-inch digital gauge display and an 8.0-inch head-up display.

-All K5s come with automatic emergency braking, and adaptive cruise control and a surround-view camera system are available—as are leather upholstery, Bose audio, and navigation.
+Every 2021 K5 gets automatic emergency braking, touchscreen infotainment with Apple CarPlay and Android Auto compatibility, and 5 years or 60,000 miles of warranty coverage.
+Adaptive cruise control and a surround-view camera system are available—as are leather upholstery, Bose audio, and navigation.